 Yes, we do.
 Check out our plans for details on private GitHub repositories.

 We never share data in private repositories.
 CodeScene does fetch your repository to perform an analysis and deletes the local copy immediately afterwards.
 The analysis results are only available to you and the people you chose to invite.
 You can also delete an analysis project at any time and we make sure all your data is removed.

 Yes, all plans let you analyze repositories owned by organizations that you are a member of.
 However, with the free plan you can only analyze public organizational repositories.

 Yes, CodeScene supports multi-repository analyses.

-X-Ray is an analysis that investigates the evolution of each function or method within a Hotspot.
+CodeScene's X-Ray is an analysis that investigates the evolution of each function or method within a Hotspot.
 X-Ray is a great tool to prioritize technical debt and lets you refactor large files iteratively guided by data as described here and here.

 CodeScene supports X-Ray for Hotspots.
 Just click on a Hotspot in your Hotspot Map and launch an X-Ray.
-We'll add support for X-Ray in our temporal coupling analysis soon.

 CodeScene lets you build knowledge maps over your code and measure the potential knowledge loss in your codebase (aka the Bus factor).
 You can also analyze the development efforts across teams.
 That team-level measurement lets you inspect how well-aligned your organization and architecture are with respect to Conway's Law.
 All you have to do is to visit your project's configuration page and define the teams in your organization.

-Because of how the GitHub API works, we are forced to request read and write access for CodeScene.
-We do, however, never write any data to the Git repository itself.
+Because of how the GitHub API works, we are forced to request read and write access for CodeScene in order to read your code (see repo and public_repo scopes).
+CodeScene will of course never write any data to the Git repository itself.